 The next Christmas market on our list was Zurich’s ‘Wienachtsdorf’ – the urban Christmas Village.
 It was near the Lakeshore and in front of the Opera House.

-We visited in the daytime but I imagine it may be preferable to stroll around in the evening as during the day it seemed to lack some ‘Christmas Spirit’.
-The music playing was general pop songs and not Christmas songs, which took away some of the mood for us.
+We visited in the daytime but I imagine it may be preferable to stroll around in the evening as during the day it seemed to lack ‘Christmas Spirit’.
+General pop songs played rather than Christmas songs, which didn’t create a Christmassy atmosphere.

 There were around a hundred stalls forming the ‘village’ with a range of local culinary delights on offer.
 An ice-rink added to the festivities.
 Here, the children seemed to be having great fun moving the ‘ice penguins’ around the rink.